Cankzzz/Cankzzz/README.md

 - 👀 I’m interested in Netflix
 - 🌱 I’m currently learning PhP
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me DM
+- 📫 How to reach me chocankrush@gmail.com

 <!---
 Cankzzz/Cankzzz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.